Skip to content

 Traditional Andean cuisine

 Get ready to savor the Andean tradition with the most representative dishes of Ancash.
-Start with the pachamanca, an ancestral underground cooking that combines meats, potatoes, beans and aromatic herbs in an explosion of flavor.
-Try the picante de cuy, a tasty stew prepared with aji colorado (red hot bell pepper), golden guinea pig and Andean potatoes.
-Enjoy llunca cashqui, a thick and comforting soup made with cracked wheat, chicken and herbs.
+Start with the Pachamanca, an acestral underground cooking that combines meats, potatoes, beans, aromatics herbs, cheese and tamales in an explosion of flavor.
+Try the Picante de cuy, a tasty guinea pig stew prepared with yellow or red hot chili peppers (ajรญ amarillo or ajรญ colorado) and Andean potatoes.
+Enjoy Llunca Kashki, a thick and comforting soup made with cracked wheat, chicken and herbs.
 Be tempted by cuchicanca, marinated and baked pork served with mote and sarsa.

 CRAFTS